darrylmorton/ct-iot-things-report-job-service/README.md

 ## Test

-Use the `thing-service` repo to run the database container, with migrate and seed npm run scripts:
+Use the `thing-payloads-service` repo to run the database container, with migrate and seed npm run scripts:

 ```
 docker-compose up -d